 As the capital of the country, the city not only has rich and authentic cultural roots but a burgeoning diverse environment and modern wonders that compliment its heritage beautifully.
 This makes for a dynamic setting within which the city can serve both as the medium and the material for authentic cross-disciplinary liberal arts learning.

-Authentic learning
+Authentic Learning

 As an active teaching methodology that equips students with the agency to engage in learning by doing, experiential and authentic learning is a cornerstone of liberal arts pedagogy.
 Drawing on the rich scientific, cultural, and environmental resources in Abu Dhabi, faculty at NYUAD can develop authentic assignments that leverage the geographic location of our community.
-Moreover, the dynamic nature of these resources enable them to be accessed even when we are geographically dispersed during remote instruction.
+Moreover, the dynamic nature of these resources enables them to be accessed even when we are geographically dispersed during remote instruction.

 Field Trips and Experiential Opportunities Abound in Abu Dhabi